-This article tries to help artists who are looking for the tablet that best suits their needs and summarises 6 of the best options.
+This article tries to help artists who are looking for the tablet that best suits their needs and summarizes some of the top options.

-Update for 2016 - check out this wonderful review of the Apple Pencil - the review is entirely drawn and was drawn using... the Apple Pencil!
+Update – check out this wonderful review of the Apple Pencil – the review is entirely drawn and was drawn using… the Apple Pencil!

 What is the best tablet for an artist?
 Choosing the best (the one that best suits YOU) is hard because of the wide range of tablets that are available.
 There are specialized graphics tablets and there are some that can be used for more than just drawing – but no one device will fit all your needs perfectly.
 The art of choosing a drawing tablet is therefore one of compromise.